City Corporation to launch new Covid-19 Recovery Grant Scheme for Square Mile SMEs

-Employers that want to reopen their business have a legal responsibility to protect their employees and other people on site.
+Employers have a legal responsibility to protect their employees and other people on site.
 Use this Coronavirus guidance to help you carry out a risk assessment and make sensible adjustments to the site and workforce.
-If you do not carry out a risk assessment, the Health and Safety Executive (HSE) or the City of London Corporation could issue an enforcement notice.
-Employees can use the guidance to check what their workplace needs to do to keep people safe.
-This guidance is only for businesses that are allowed to reopen in England.

 If you are looking to re-open your business, or you are already trading, please use the following resources to ensure everything is in place to operate safely, and to find further help and support.

 Have you let us know you are reopening?
-Please email the Public Protection team
+Please contact the Public Protection team

 The following checklists are designed to help a range of businesses reopen and/or operate safely in respect to minimising the transmission of Covid-19.